 Also you can plant the seeds of sweet or hot chilli peppers and grow new plants by your kitchen window which should eventually flower and fruit giving you more peppers.

 Don't toss an onion just because it has started to sprout.
 Plant it in your garden for some fresh onion leaves.
-This is a guide about planting a sprouting onion.
+This is a page about planting a sprouting onion.

-This guide is about growing windowsill celery hearts.
+This page is about growing windowsill celery hearts.
 Fresh celery greens on your windowsill are easy to start and convenient for a quick addition to your meals.